 - i) Riders will commence practice from the pit lane when the green light is displayed at the exit of the pit lane. - ii) The duration of practice will commence from the illumination of the green light.
 A visible board or count-down will be shown in the pit lane to indicate the minutes of practice remaining. - iii) The end of practice will be indicated by the waving of a chequered flag at which time the pit exit will be closed.
 A rider's times will continue to be recorded until he passes the finish line after the allotted time has elapsed.
 After the chequered flag, riders may complete one additional lap prior to entering the pits - iv) If practice is interrupted due to an incident or any other reason then a red flag will be displayed at the start line and at all marshals posts.
 All riders must return slowly to the pit lane.
-When practice is restarted, the time remaining will be that shown on the count-down device in the pit lane at the moment the red flags were displayed. - v) After practice has started, the conditions of the racing surface of the circuit should not be altered except on instruction from the Race Direction and from the Clerk of the Course in response to a localised change in conditions.
+When practice is restarted, the time remaining will be that shown on the count-down device in the pit lane at the moment the red flags were displayed. - v) After practice has started, it is not permitted for any person to alter the condition of the racing surface of the circuit.
+This includes track Marshals and other Officials who cannot clean the track surface without prior instructions and/or authorisation from the Race Director and/or the FIM Safety Officer.